AnyNodes/EthStorage-bot/README.md

 ## Features

-Sends an alert to Telegram when the number of successful mining operations (**succeeded**) is greater than 0.
+Sends an alert to Telegram when the number of successful mining operations (**succeeded**) increased.
 Sends an alert to Telegram when the **mining power** is less than 100%.

 ## Prerequisites